kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 [1,1]:    array([4., 4., 4.], dtype=float32)>]
 ```
 Under the hood, the communication is often asynchronized with the backward
+propagation when GPUs are available (Note, this is different from saying Horovod
+conducts synchronous training, meaning the gradient aggregation takes place only
+when all nodes have done their local computation and received all the other
-propagation when GPUs are available.
-In addition, the NCCL all-reduce will be
+gradidents.).
+In addition, the NCCL all-reduce will be used if installed.
+To
-used if installed.
-To reduce launch overhead, Horovod will send batches of
+reduce launch overhead, Horovod will send batches of tensors at intervals
-tensors at intervals instead of performing communication the instance that a
+instead of performing communication the instance that a
 tensor is ready.
 Moreover, to achieve high throughput, small tensors might be
 fused to bigger ones before communication can take place.
 Please check
 `--cycle-time-ms` and `--fusion-threshold-mb` command options for more information.